progressivis/progressivis/doc/notebooks.md

 #### Façade creator

 The [facade concept](#facade-concept) is particularly useful in the context of `chaining widgets`, as it enables the chaining of widgets managing complex networks of modules.
-Currently, chaining widgets support many input modules, but only one output module.
-In complex cases requiring many output modules, these will be grouped together behind a facade representing the single, module-alike, output.
+Currently, chaining widgets supports many input modules, but only one output module.
+In complex cases requiring many output modules, these will be grouped together behind a facade representing the single, module-like output.

 Possible topology: